 The triangle being textured is defined both in 2D texture space and in the 3D screen space (figure 12.4).
 In texture order methods those texels must be found which cover the texture space triangle, and the corresponding screen space pixels should be shaded using the parameters found in the given location of the texture array.
 The determination of the covering texels in the texture space triangle is, in fact, a two-dimensional polygon-fill problem that has straightforward algorithms.
 The direct application of these algorithms, however, cannot circumvent the problem of different texture and pixel sampling grids, and thus can produce holes and overlapping in screen space.
-The complete isoparametric line of v from u = 0 to u = 1 is a digital line consisting of $d_u = \text{Trunc}(\max[c{11}, c{12}])$ pixels in screen space.
+The complete isoparametric line of v from v = 0 to v = 1 is a digital line consisting of $d_u = \text{Trunc}(\max[c{11}, c{12}])$ pixels in screen space.
 Thus, the N number of texture pixels should be re-distributed to d_u screen pixels, which is equivalent to obtaining the texture array in $\delta u = d_u/N$ steps.
 Note that δu is not necessarily an integer, requiring a non-integer U coordinate which accumulates the δu increments.
 The integer index to the texture array is defined by the integer part of this U value.
 Nevertheless, U and δu can be represented in a fixed point format and calculated only by fixed point additions.
 Note that the emerging algorithm is similar to incremental line drawing methods, and eventually the distribution of N texture pixels onto d_u screen pixels is equivalent to drawing an incremental line with a slope N/d_u .
-The complete isoparametric lines of u from v = 0 to v = 1 are similarly $d_v = \text{Trunc}(\max[c{21}, c{22}])$ pixel long digital lines in screen space.
-The required increment of the v coordinate is $\delta v = d_v/M$ when the next pixel is generated on this digital line.
-Thus, a modified polygon-filling algorithm must be used in texture space to generate the texture values of the inner points, and it must be one which moves along the horizontal and vertical axes at d_u and d_v increments instead of jumping to integer points as in normal filling.